gheysenemma/microsimR/README.md

 # microsim
-A Simulator Package with a collection of basic community models that outputs count data of microbial communities.
+A simulator package in R containing a collection of basic community models that outputs count data of microbial communities, integrating various statistical and computational methodologies for minimal runtime.

 ### Installation